 - 1. The high behaviour expectations we have of the children, are reinforced by all members of staff when pupils are given a reminder about or spoken to about their behaviour, they should view it as an educative process and not as a criticism of themselves.
 They must not feel humiliated or diminished.
-Forgiveness is given a high profile and a "new start" given every encouragement. - Most matters can be dealt with by the member of staff supervising the children at the time of the misdemeanour and the class teacher informed.
+Forgiveness is given a high profile and a "new start" given every encouragement. - 2.
+Most matters can be dealt with by the member of staff supervising the children at the time of the misdemeanour and the class teacher informed.
 In the case of repeated and serious misbehaviour it must be discussed with a member of the SLT. - 3.
-In the case of repeated misdemeanours roots and fruits (Appendix 1) and anxiety mapping must be completed in consultation with SLT in order for a more structured and detailed plan to be put in place to help the child. - 4.
-Any consequences must be appropriate to the misdemeanour all consequences must be either protective consequences (in the short term) and all must have educational consequences (in the long term); - 5.
+In the case of repeated misdemeanours and/or where a child's needs cannot be met within the classroom strategies put in place, a Hertfordshire Steps analysis and planning toolkit must be completed with SLT in order for a more structured and detailed plan to be put in place to help the child. - Any consequences must be appropriate to the misdemeanour all consequences must be either protective consequences (in the short term) and all must have educational consequences (in the long term); - 5.
 Consequences must be consistent and seen to be so by the pupils involved.
 All consequences should be consistent with our Mission Statement ("We are called to be the hands and face of Jesus as we learn love and grow together); in our Catholic school, each child must feel valued as part of a caring, loving community. - 6.
 Positive behaviour choices and personal success will be recognised and praise will be specific to what the good behaviour is.
 More emphasis is placed on what is good behaviour rather than what is inappropriate.
 Praise rather than criticism should be generous and frequent. - 7.
 Every day must be a fresh start and teachers should aim to deliver good news to parents regularly either through the reading / homework diary or through face to face contact.
 This makes it easier to engage with parents should the need arise for matters that are not so positive.
 We believe that every person in our school community has the right to expect and receive respect.